 During the initial outing of the masquerades during the Ikpishionua festival, all the masqueraders wear cloth covers over the costume of fronds as illustrated in another screenshot from the Emmanuel Concept video (Figure 5).
 The cloth covers are only worn during the full Ikpishionua age-grade festival, and not during the minor annual festivals in intervening years.
 The cloth covers are also seen as a symbolic definition of women’s involvement in the festival when they have license to dance alongside masquerades without committing offense, contrary to other festival celebrations.
 Women and family members often wear the same cloth to indicate their relationship to a particular masquerader who may be one of the newly initiated or someone being promoted to another level – tacitly identifying him.
 As the festival progresses, the masqueraders abandon their cloth shawls, revealing their masks more clearly for the audience to appreciate.

-In 1910, Thomas also photographed the mask at rest in the masquerade stockade (ukpala or uyala) (Figure 6) where participants make their masks and prepare for the celebration of the festival in relative privacy, away from the gaze of women.
+In 1910, Thomas also photographed a similar mask at rest in the masquerade stockade (ukpala or uyala) (Figure 6) where participants make their masks and prepare for the celebration of the festival in relative privacy, away from the gaze of women.
 This is also a place where those wearing masks can rehearse their dancing before coming out to display.
 The ukpala walls stand about 15 feet high and the interior space is as large as possible in the area allocated for its construction.
 It is a temporary structure with walls made of dry palm branches today as in the past.